-Secretary of Education Susan Bunting today announced more than $400,000 in public grants to support new high school pathway programs.
-The effort expands on the statewide Delaware Pathways initiative to prepare all students to excel in key fields that offer good job opportunities in the new economy.
-The 40 competitive grants, awarded from federal Perkins funds, will benefit 16 districts or charter schools for the 2018-19 school year.
+Secretary of Education Susan Bunting today announced more than $458,000 in federal grants to expand high school career pathway programs and to support all youth in their pursuit of college and career-readiness coursework.
+The statewide Delaware Pathways initiative aims to prepare all students to excel in key industries that offer good jobs in today’s economy.

 Students from across the state took home honors during the 100th Delaware State Fair in Harrington last week.

 Students from across the state took home honors from the SkillsUSA awards in Wilmington Wednesday.

 The Delaware Department of Education invites Delaware high school students to attend the Delaware Pathways Student EXPO on Friday, April 27 to learn more about how Delaware Pathways can help prepare them for success after high school.
 Aimed at students and their families, the EXPO is a free event providing hands-on opportunities for youth to learn more about career pathways offered across Delaware public high schools.
 Participants also will learn about the programs, partners, supports, and services that can help youth and adults prepare for a successful transition into the workforce.

 Applications now being accepted for Fish & Wildlife Natural Resources Police’s 3rd Annual Youth Academies

 If you are a student aged 12 to 15, Delaware Fish & Wildlife Natural Resources Police is once again offering summer Youth Academies.